nicoc12024/blog/README.md

 ## Technologies used

 - Backend: Node.js, Express, MySQL, JWT for authentication, cookies for session management
-- Frontend: React, Vite, TypeScript, SCSS and more
+- Frontend: React, Vite, TypeScript, Unit Testing, SCSS and more

 ## Key Dependencies